SIGN IN / UP

 docker-compose --version

-As you can see, everything is in order.
-Let's move on to creating a file for Docker-Compose.
+As we can see, everything is fine.
+Let's create a file for Docker-Compose.

-To navigate in the future where and what we have installed, let's create a separate folder for this project in the /home directory and go to it.
+To orient ourselves in the future about where and what we have installed, we will create a separate folder for this project in the /home directory and navigate to it.

 mkdir /home/mariadb && cd /home/mariadb

-In this tutorial, we will be installing a specific version of MariaDB 10.8.
-But you can install the one you need from those available on hub.docker.com
+In this guide, we will install a specific version of MariaDB 10.8.
+But you can install the one you need from those available on the hub.docker.com website.

 To create the docker-compose.yaml file, we will use the repository at the link https://hub.docker.com/_/mariadb